 - Dopamine is one of many neurotransmitters in the brain.
 A neurotransmitter is a substance that moves information around the brain.
-This information movement, leads to a person’s conscious reactions to the world around her through behavioral and emotional response, as well as a person’s subconscious body systems’ functions and calibrations such as heart rate, reflexes, and breathing rate.
+This information movement leads to a person’s conscious reactions to the world around her through behavioral and emotional responses, as well as a person’s subconscious body systems’ functions and calibrations such as heart rate, reflexes, and breathing rate.

 - Dopamine has been identified as an important part in many conscious and subconscious brain functions such as attention, thinking, movement, motivation, mood, cardiovascular tasks, and sleeping.